PROFESSIONAL MUSIC TECHNOLOGY ARE NOW PROUDLY STOCKING G&L GUITARS & BASSES, THE LAST GUITARS DESIGNED BY LEO FENDER

 About G&L Guitars

-G&L Guitars, G&L Instruments, 'GL' Guitars or 'G and L' guitars as they’re sometimes known as, was born.
+G&L Guitars, G&L Instruments, 'GL' Guitars - or 'G and L' guitars as they’re sometimes known - was born.
 The name was a combination of the first letters of George (Fullerton) and Leo's (Fender) first names!

 There are a few key innovations that Leo Fender and George Fullerton developed that set the G And L guitars apart and improved on the design of existing guitars out there.
 Most notably the Magnetic Field Design pickups, Dual-Fulcrum Vibrato and G&L Saddle-Lock Bridge.

 MAGNETIC FIELD DESIGN (MFD) PICKUPS